 Diagnosing Whipworm in Dogs

 Fecal exams are the best way to monitor your dog for intestinal parasites including whipworms.
-Whipworms take up to 12 weeks to mature and begin laying eggs, and tend to lay limited numbers of eggs and on an inconsistent basis.
+Whipworms take up to 12 weeks to mature and begin laying eggs, and tend to lay limited numbers of eggs on an inconsistent basis.
 For these reasons, diagnosis can be tricky and may require repeated fecal exams to reach an accurate diagnosis.

 Treating a Dog's Whipworm

 Because whipworm eggs are so resilient, reinfection often occurs making whipworms a challenging parasite to get rid of.

 Whipworm treatment for dogs consists of prescription medications to kill the parasites living within your dog's intestine, and if necessary, further medications to treat any uncomfortable symptoms your dog may be experiencing.
 Most medications to treat whipworm in dogs will require two treatments spaced about 3-4 weeks apart.
 To help prevent reinfection it will be necessary to thoroughly clean your dog's bedding, kennel area, and dog run.
 Your vet may also recommend re-treating your dog every 3-4 months to help fight reinfections.

 Preventing Whipworm in Dogs